timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 | Two Flow pipelines | Models search latest-wins clearly | Paging still coordinates with current state |
 | State machine | Centralizes events and transitions | This is already close to actor/reducer |

+The companion `examples/07-mvvm-with-guards` folder keeps only the jobs and token versions short.
+The fuller `MVVM/` project contains the two-pipeline and state-machine experiments.

 These approaches are not wrong.
 For some screens, one of them is the right trade-off.
 The useful signal is whether each new requirement adds another guard, token, flag, or special case in a different part of the class.

 When local fixes keep spreading the same ordering rule across the implementation, the architecture is telling us something: the screen needs a clearer coordination authority.

+For example, a direct ViewModel might guard page success with “does this generation still match?” and “does this query still match?” checks in the page callback.
+An actor/reducer version moves that decision to the actor boundary: stale page results are not emitted as commit-worthy results, and valid results go through the single reducer path.

 ## Stage 8: Actor/reducer MVI